svjack/Gradio-V-Express/README.md

    ```

 2. **Open Your Web Browser:**
-   Navigate to the provided Gradio link to interact with the application.
+   Navigate to the provided Gradio link to interact with the application.<br/>
+   Use files in input dir

 ## License